hAbd0u/github-repository-template/README.md

 - [ ] ~~Vivamus at ligula ac tellus luctus pellentesque.~~
 - [x] Add support installation via composer.

+## Versioning

+For transparency into our release cycle and in striving to maintain backward compatibility, github-repository-template is maintained under the Semantic Versioning guidelines.

+See the Releases section of our project for changelogs for each release version.

 ## FAQ
 This section for frequently asked questions.